Pano (song): Composition

 "Pano" is described as an R&B-pop ballad with minimal production and guitar elements.
-The song is in the key of E ♭ major, playing at 175 bpm with a running time of 4:14 minutes.
+Tabudlo clarified how the track differed from his previous music sonically, wanting a laid-back approach in its production while still providing soulful elements that complement his singing style.
+The song is in the key of E ♭ major, playing at 175 bpm with a running time of four minutes and 14 seconds.